 Alumni and friends can view photos from past reunions and history exhibits on flickr.

 A 1964 graduate, Phyllis Baxter celebrates during a Marker Ceremony.
-Her Class is celebrating its Golden Anniversary.
-See other classes in Reunion here.
+Her Class celebrated its Golden Anniversary during this past Reunion over the Labor Day Weekend.

 Since the organization of the Foundation in 1980, one of our missions has been to be a resource to the community to our partners and to individuals looking to find people, stories, images and information.